ARMummert/Virtual-Private-Server-Project/README.md

-This report is an overview of my dedicated server project including, technologies used, security best practices, challenges faced, and lessons learned.
-My primary goal for this project was to create a secure dedicated server capable of hosting a web application and a database.
+This report is an overview of my virtual private server project including, technologies used, security best practices, challenges faced, and lessons learned.
+My primary goal for this project was to create a secure virtual private server capable of hosting a web application and a database.

 ### **PROJECT GOALS**